axelvaldez/radical-companies/_posts/2024/2024-04-22-upporting-radical-companies.markdown

 <h1>The Account</h1>
  <p>The account embodies the agreement that has been worked out with each lender.</p>
  <p>More that one lender could be included in an account if the same terms apply.
-Alternatvely, a lender may require a differebt aggrement, with a different account.</p>
+Alternatvely, a lender may require a different aggrement, with a different account.</p>

 <h1>Loan Payments</h1>
  <p>Let&rsquo;s assume that new Radical Franchisee can pay $200 every month into the loan account.
 These are terms that have been negotiat=ed with each lender,</p>